 This submission is made by the Confederation of Australian Sport (CAS) on behalf of National Sporting Organisations currently operating in Australia.
 CAS has been a committed advocate for sport since 1976.

-First submitted 19 January 2017 Second submission 28 February 2018
+First submitted 19 January 2017 Second submission 28 February 2018 Third submission 21 November 2019 Fourth submission 6 December 2022

 Contents: